-The PPI element of this project will be led by co-applicant JR who has the relevant experience and expertise to ensure patients and carers are fully involved in the running of this project.
+The PPI element of this project was originally led by co-applicant JR who has the relevant experience and expertise to ensure patients and carers are fully involved in the running of this project.
+Since then Peter Bates has taken responsibility for this part.
 Nottinghamshire NHS Trust has clear policies to support service user involvement in research, including payment for such involvement.
 This project will make use of as well as strengthen the structures already in place to facilitate service user involvement to ensure acceptability and applicability of research findings.
-JR have recently established a Forensic Service User Research Group who are currently undergoing training on aspects of their role, including on study design, strategies for accessing patients, language used in participant information and consent forms, data collection, analysis and dissemination.
+PB has recently established a Forensic Service User Research Group who are currently undergoing training on aspects of their role, including on study design, strategies for accessing patients, language used in participant information and consent forms, data collection, analysis and dissemination.
 Five individuals of this group will form our Service User Reference Group to inform the ongoing development and implementation of the research.
-This group will meet quarterly and will be supported in their role by JR. Two members of the Service User Reference Group will sit on the Project Advisory Group to convey the views and suggestions of the Service User Reference Group.
+This group will meet quarterly and will be supported in their role by PB.
+One member of the Service User Reference Group will sit on the Project Management Group.
+In addition, two service users will be recruited to sit on the Study Steering Committee to convey the views and suggestions of the Service User Reference Group.
 In addition to these formal opportunities for input, we will seek their advice whenever required.
 It is envisaged that their contribution will be particularly valuable in the preparation of participant information sheets, design of patient interview schedules, recruitment and interviewing of patients, analysis of qualitative patient interviews, development of service innovations and dissemination of findings.
 Members of the Service User Reference Group will be paid according to the Nottinghamshire Healthcare NHS Trust service user and carer payment policy.